GamesRedone/ZISS/README.md

 **As of v1.0 ZISS is stable, but if your game does crash, a crash log will appear in a `.txt` file open on your screen.**

-> Please include this when [reporting a crash related issue](https://github.com/GamesRedone/ZISS/issues).
+> Please include this when [reporting a crash related issue](https://github.com/GamesRedone/ZISS/issues).<br>
+> Microsoft OneDrive users should pause OneDrive syncing or explicitly exclude your `My Games/Skyrim Special Edition` directory from OneDrive's backup scope.
+Otherwise the log may not appear.

 <br>